phac-nml/rebar/README.md

 The `--alignment` must be aligned to the same reference as in the dataset `reference.fasta` (we strongly recommend [nextclade](https://github.com/nextstrain/nextclade)).

-### Example 3
+## Validate

-Detect recombination in all designated lineages in the dataset model.
+Run `rebar` on all designated lineages, and validate against the expected results.

 ```bash
 rebar run \